unisave-cloud/docs/introduction.md

     /// </summary>
     public PlayerEntity GetPlayerEntity()
     {
-        // pull data from the database
+        // obtain authenticated player ID from the session
-        PlayerEntity entity = GetEntity<PlayerEntity>
+        // and load player data from the database PlayerEntity entity = Auth.GetPlayer<PlayerEntity>();
-            .OfPlayer(this.Caller)
-            .First();

-        // send data back to the caller return entity;
+        // send the data back to the game client return entity;
     }
 }